huanlezhou/Real-time-image-capture-of-cancer-cells/README.md

 3.	__Dated progress reports__ listing accomplishments, issues, and future goals after meetings.
 These should include specific project details, issues, and goals.

-4. Providing an updated copy of this __‘Design Specifications Document’ (DSD)__.
+4. Providing an updated copy of the __Design Specifications Document (DSD)__.

 5.	__If requested__ by the sponsor, providing documentation that will ease the use or understanding of the developed software, e.g, __tutorials__, __manuals__, etc.

 # Project Status & Records
-A live Gantt chart of the project can be found at this [GitHub Wiki](https://github.com/huanlezhou/Real-time-image-capture-of-cancer-cells).
+A live Gantt chart reflecting the status of the project can be found at this [GitHub Wiki](https://github.com/huanlezhou/Real-time-image-capture-of-cancer-cells).

-Progress reports recording accomplishments, issues, and future goals produced after the team meetings can be found under the [__Progress Reports__](https://github.com/huanlezhou/Real-time-image-capture-of-cancer-cells/tree/master/Progress%20Reports) directory of this GitHub repository.
+Progress reports written after the team meetings recording accomplishments, issues, and future goals can be found under the [__Progress Reports__](https://github.com/huanlezhou/Real-time-image-capture-of-cancer-cells/tree/master/Progress%20Reports) directory of this GitHub repository.